Kristina01111000/Drws_site/README.md

 - Try cleaning the 30 day challenge up

-- Add links to the patreon on the four element institute site

-See if PMP can show the start date of the users if they aren’t paying

--On patreon make the holistic learning program link hot in the pinned post
+- Add links to the patreon on the four element institute site -On patreon make the holistic learning program link hot in the pinned post
 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view